NEHR FAQs

 -

-Any correction or updating of data would need to be done at contributing source.
+With the backend system-to-system integration, the data contributed to the NEHR would be the same data entered at source.
+Therefore, any correction or updating of data would need to be done at contributing source.
 Data on the NEHR system is date-time stamped so it would be clear when the information was last updated.

 02 Security